machal/cssmine-content/css3-media-queries.md

 CSS3 Media Queries – Conditional Directives for Different Media Types
 =====================================================================

-The principle is simple.
-A certain part of CSS declarations will apply only if Media Queries conditions have been met.
+The principle is simple: a certain part of CSS declarations will apply only if Media Queries conditions have been met.

 Together with fluid layout and fluid media, media queries form one of the three